qm-naushad/qm-naushad.github.io/README.md

 - **Theme**: The website embraces a dark theme, reflecting my personal vibe and preference for a sleek, modern look.
 - **Layout**: Intuitive and user-friendly, ensuring easy navigation through sections like 'Home', 'Skills', 'Projects', and 'Interests'.
-- **Typography and Color Scheme**: Carefully selected to complement the dark theme, enhancing readability and visual appeal.
+- **Typography and Color Scheme**: Carefully selected to complement the dark theme, enhancing visual appeal.

 ## Sections Overview